mdsol/docker-ssh-exec/README.md

     docker run -e DOCKER-SSH-KEY="$(cat ~/.ssh/id_rsa)" --name=keyserver -d \
       mdsol/docker-ssh-exec -server

+The benefit of this second method is that OS X systems using a virtual Docker host cannot easily use Docker's shared volume feature with files on the OS X side.
+The drawback is that the kay data is exposed in the process list.

 Then, run a quick test of the client, to make sure it can get the key: